What is the probability of mutation?

 II, III II, III, IV II, III, IV II, III, IV

-A common classification of blood groups is the AB0 system.
-Let's see how the blood type is inherited in a child and what options there are if the parents have the same or different groups, as well as how the Rh factor is inherited.
+A common classification of blood groups is the ABO system.
+Let's figure out how a child's blood type is inherited and what options there are if the parents have the same or different groups, as well as how the Rh factor is inherited.

 Mendel's law

-Mendel studied the transmission of genes from parents to offspring, as a result of which he drew conclusions about how certain traits are inherited.
-These conclusions he formalized in the form of laws.
+Mendel studied the transmission of genes from parents to offspring, as a result of which he made conclusions about how certain traits are inherited.
+He formalized these conclusions in the form of laws.

-He learned that a child receives one gene from each parent, so a child in a pair of genes has one maternal gene and the other paternal.
-In this case, the inherited trait may appear (it is called dominant) or not appear (it is recessive).
+He learned that a child receives one gene from each parent, so a child in a pair of genes has one gene from the mother and the other from the father.
+In this case, the inherited trait may manifest itself (it is called dominant) or not manifest itself (it is recessive).

 With regard to blood groups, Mendel found that genes A and B are dominant (they encode the presence of antigens on the surface of red blood cells), and gene 0 is recessive.
-This means that when genes A and B are combined, both genes will encode the presence of agglutinogens, and the blood type will be the fourth.
-If genes A and 0 or B and 0 are transmitted to the child, then the recessive gene will not appear, respectively, in the first case there will be only agglutinogens A (the child will have group 2), and in the second - agglutinogens B (the child will have the third group) .
+This means that when genes A and B are combined, both genes will encode the presence of agglutinogens, and the blood group will be the fourth.
+If genes A and 0 or B and 0 are passed on to the child, then the recessive gene will not manifest itself; accordingly, in the first case there will be only agglutinogens A (the child will have group 2), and in the second - agglutinogens B (the child will have the third group) .

-The child inherits the blood type according to certain laws
+A child inherits a blood type according to certain laws

 AB0 system

-This system for the typology of blood groups began to be used since 1900, when the presence in the blood (on erythrocytes) of antigens, which were called agglutinogens, as well as antibodies to them, which began to be called agglutinins, was discovered.
-Agglutinogens are A and B, and agglutinins are referred to as alpha and beta.
+This system for the typology of blood groups began to be used in 1900, when the presence in the blood (on red blood cells) of antigens, which were called agglutinogens, as well as antibodies to them, which began to be called agglutinins, was discovered.
+Agglutinogens are A and B, and agglutinins are designated alpha and beta.
 Possible combinations of such proteins create 4 groups:

 • 0 (first) – contains alpha agglutinin and beta agglutinin.